Mokerstier/hereMaps/README.md

 Serial.println(sensorValue);
 }
 ```
-If everything is working corectly your Serialmonitor would log somethign like this:
+If everything is working corectly your Serialmonitor would log something like this:

 `Data from LIGHT_SENSOR is:`